saurabhmandlik/Object-detection/README.md

 #### How to check when the training is finished or when do we stop to train the model?

-As I have used SSD neural network to train our model, because it allows the faster detection of object with good accuracy.
+As I have used SSD object detection model to train our model, because it allows the faster detection of object with good accuracy.

-SSD
+While training the model, you can see that the loss is started about 15-20 and quickly dropped around 7-9.
+Each step of training reports the loss.
+For SSD model, we have to train our model until loss is consistently below 2.
+For getting consistently loss 2 will take 21000 steps or about 4-5 hrs.